-Our Compensation Committee has established stock ownership guidelines that require ownership of our stock that is five times base salary for our CEO, three times base salary for our other executive officers and five times the annual retainer for directors, subject to certain achievement timelines.
-Until the stock ownership guidelines are met, executive officers and directors are required to retain 50% of any shares of stock they receive on a net after tax basis.
+Our Board has established, and the Compensation Committee monitors, stock ownership guidelines that require ownership of our stock that is five times base salary for our CEO, three times base salary for our other executive officers and five times the annual retainer for directors, subject to certain achievement timelines.
+Until the minimal applicable stock ownership threshold is met, the guidelines provide that executive officers and directors should retain 50% of any shares of stock they receive on a net after tax basis.
 Our executive officers and directors currently comply with the applicable stock ownership guidelines.